barsoom/content_translator/README.md

   - Could remove some workarounds, but could also make tests uneditable in WTI
 - [ ] endpoint.ex has signing_salt and encryption_salt secrets, not used, but should not be there
 - [ ] See if more metadata could be provided in keys, e.g. category of a thing so you can filter translations (req by nicolas)
-- [ ] Prevent ":" in either "identifier" or "name" as that would cause problems with TranslationKey
 - [ ] Add step to readme for removing the default postgres DB so you won't think it might be used
 - [ ] Screenshots of WTI in readme, diff handling, etc
 - [ ] Show app status on internal dashboard